cda-group/arcon/guide/src/introduction/data_format.md

 {{#rustdoc_include ../../examples/src/event.proto}}
 ```

-We then need to use the `arcon_build` crate for generating the .proto files into Arcon supported data.
+We then need to use the `arcon_build` crate to generate the Protobuf messages into Arcon supported data.

 ```toml
 [build-dependencies]